Nino-cunei/uruk/docs/transcription.md

 line `1'.` corresponds to line `026` in text `Q000023`, although with uncertainty.

-We collect this information in the feature *crossref* on lines, with value `P000014.oi2` and `Q000023.026:?` respectively.
+We collect this information in the feature *crossref* on cases, with value `P000014.oi2` and `Q000023.026:?` respectively.

-If there are several cross-references from the same line, we collect them in a comma separated list.
+If there are several cross-references from the same case line, we collect them in a comma separated list.

 Comments
 --------

 Lines starting with `$` or `#` are comments to the current object (*tablet*, *face*, *column*, or *line*, see below).

+Lines starting with `@object` are comments to the current object.

     &P002718 = ATU 3, pl.
 078, W 17729,cn+
     #version: 0.1